-And what if you’ve gained permanent residence in Taiwan and are a non-resident in the country?
+And what if you’ve gained a permanent resident visa in Taiwan and are a non-resident in the country?
 You will need to pay tax on Taiwanese-sourced income, most likely.

 If you have set up a company in Taiwan, you will need to account for sales tax (5%), and business profit tax (20%).
 The percentages are lower for lesser-earning companies.

-Multiple visa options.
-Having choices is great when it comes to residence by investment.
+- • Multiple visa options.
+Having choices is great when it comes to a residence by investment.
 In Taiwan, you can choose to invest in starting a company or one that already exists.
 You can also up the ante and put money in government bonds.
-Whichever is your preferred asset class, there is a way for you to become a resident of Taiwan.
+Whichever is your preferred asset class, there is a way for you to have a resident visa in Taiwan.

-Access to healthcare and education.
+• Access to healthcare and education.
 If you bring your family along, rest assured that everyone will be taken care of.
-High-quality healthcare and education are available to every resident of Taiwan.
+High-quality healthcare and education are available to every resident visa holder of Taiwan.

-Although this article is a comprehensive guide to Taiwanese visas, you may still have some questions.
+Although this article is a comprehensive guide to Taiwan visas, you may still have some questions.

 Is Taiwan part of China?

 The political status of Taiwan remains unclear.
-Although China claims that Taiwan is a province of its own, Taiwan has a democratically elected government, a constitution, and it’s own army that’s 300,000 people strong.
-China has said that it would be willing to reclaim Taiwan by force in the future, if they wished so.
+Although China claims that Taiwan is a province of its own, Taiwan has a democratically elected government, a constitution, and its own army that’s 300,000 people strong.
+China has said that it would be willing to reclaim Taiwan by force in the future if it wished so.